Intermezzo (Zolpidem) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Educational lectures

 - 12-Step Program, SMART Recovery, or similar recovery meetings

 - Music therapy

 - Art therapy

-There are several different types of drug rehab programs but inpatient rehab and outpatient rehab are two of the most common.
+There are several different types of zolpidem rehab programs but inpatient rehab and outpatient rehab are two of the most common.
 The chart below offers a quick comparison between the two.
-If you’re heading to rehab for Intermezzo addiction, an addiction treatment specialist can help you determine which type of rehab program is right for you based on your needs and circumstances.
+If you’re heading to rehab for Intermezzo addiction, an addiction treatment specialist can help you determine which type of Intermezzo rehab program is right for you based on your needs and circumstances.
 You don’t have to make that decision alone.

 For many people, the addiction treatment process plays out in a series of episodes and each one addresses their ongoing current needs in recovery for a fluid, individualized process.
-This often includes a combination of treatment programs including medical detox, inpatient rehab, IOP, sober living, and aftercare or personal monitoring.
+This often includes a combination of Intermezzo treatment programs including medical detox, inpatient rehab, IOP, sober living, and aftercare or personal monitoring.

 - Health insurance benefits